Shreybhardwaj97/PHP-Vs-NodeJS/README.md

 Development Stacks

-Exchanging between various conditions and programming languages add to decreasing proficiency while composing the code.
-In addition, it very well may be maddening now and again.
+<a href="https://www.perfectiongeeks.com/" target="_blank">Exchanging between various conditions and programming languages add to decreasing proficiency while composing the code.
+In addition, it very well may be maddening now and again.</a>

 While composing back-end code in PHP, the developers regularly switch between various programming languages.
 This is because of the way that PHP is generally utilized as a piece of the LAMP (Linux, Apache HTTP Server, MySQL, and PHP) stack.